 Cultural Cognition

 Cultural cognition contends that people’s beliefs reflect and reinforce their cultural worldviews.
 Kahan splits people into two camps: hierarchal and egalitarian.
 Hierarchical individuals prescribe highly differentiated and stratified gender roles to society.
 Similar to benevolent sexists, they believe that although men can be sexually promiscuous, women should be chaste and faithful.
 Consequently, those who deviate from this norm should be viewed with contempt, in spite of the facts of the case.
 Juries made up of hierarchical men and women both favor acquittal, because they “reason that a reputation of ‘loose moral character’ probably has a basis in fact and that a girl with such a character is more likely than not to consent to intercourse…” Perhaps surprisingly, hierarchical women favor acquittal even more than men, which offers further support for the irrelevance of gender as a significant factor on its own.
 These women stigmatize rape complainants whose actions seem to conflict with hierarchical gender norms.
-Kahan’s results suggest that older hierarchical women are most likely to vote for an acquittal.
+Kahan’s results suggest that older hierarchical women are the most likely to vote for an acquittal.

 In contrast, egalitarian individuals judge women and men similarly, so they view “female sexuality as a legitimate expression of individual autonomy.”
 As a result, they tend to form the most anti-defendant fact perceptions and outcome judgments in acquaintance rape trials.
 Kahan further found that younger egalitarians were least likely to blame the victim.